bh7cw/CSYE6200/README.md

 teacher\
 parent\
 classromm\
-immunizationRecord\
+immunizationRecord

 tips: \
 peson.. and other class in until package\
 sql in mapper package\
 controller in controller package\
-service in service package\
+service in service package

  API\
-get all vaccine record: localhost:9090/vaccineRecord
+get all vaccine record: localhost:9090/vaccineRecord\
+get student vaccine by id : localhost:9090/stuVaccine/{id}  the page is localhost:9090/stuVaccine.html#{id}